Overview-Colorado's Forgotten Mountain Range

 July through early September could be considered the normal season to climb the mountain.
 The access road does not open until late June or early July.
 This would be a very long multi day climb when the access route is not open.
 A snowmobile would make this a one day climb in the winter, though the timber is pretty thick for skiing and snowshoes might be a better bet.
 The Elkhead Mountains are a very popular hunting destination in September and October (until snow closes the road), so use extreme caution at this time of year.

 Bears Ears as seen on a rainy day from the slopes of Cougar Mountain on August 28 2010.

 Mountain ConditionsCLICK HERE FOR THE COUGAR MOUNTAIN WEATHER FORECAST

-Below is the National Weather Service Climate Summary of Craig, southwest of Black Mountain.
+Below is the National Weather Service Climate Summary of Craig, southwest of Cougar Mountain.
 The data is from 1928-2010.
 This is the closest long term weather station, but be aware that higher elevations will be much wetter and colder.
-Craig is at 6300 feet elevation, so expect the temperatures on Black Mountain to be 10-20 degrees colder on Black Mountain than in Craig.
+Craig is at 6300 feet elevation, so expect the temperatures on Cougar Mountain to be 10-20 degrees colder than in Craig.

 |AVE PREC (in)